 The liquor industry in B.C. has recently experienced significant change.
-In late 2013, Parliamentary Secretary for Liquor Policy Reform John Yap submitted a report to government with 73 recommendations for changes to B.C.'s liquor laws, regulations and policies.
+The 2013 Liquor Policy Review included 73 recommendations for changes to B.C.'s liquor laws, regulations and policies.
 This resulted in foundational changes to the liquor industry and to the way the LDB does business, including the introduction of the wholesale pricing model and the separation of the LDB's Retail and Wholesale divisions.
 This has required extensive re-tooling of LDB's IT systems and business processes.
 In the years covered by this service plan, both the liquor industry and the LDB will continue to respond to and adjust for ongoing efforts to modernize the liquor industry.